Ask Sadie: A Cleaning Q&A Column | September 13, 2012

-Q: Dear Sadie- I have coffee stains on my lobby carpet.
+Q: I have coffee stains on my lobby carpet.
 Do you have any tips or techniques for getting rid of it?
-I don’t want to have to replace our carpet. – Roger
+I don’t want to have to replace our carpet.

-A: Hi Roger, treating carpet stains can be a tricky business, especially without knowing what type of carpet you have, as certain carpet types/coloring can react to carpet spotters.
+A: Treating spills on carpets can be a tricky business, especially without knowing what type of carpet you have, as certain carpet types/coloring can react to carpet spotters.
 Always remember to check for colorfastness before using any carpet spotter.
-I am going to answer as if it’s a general stain on a fairly easy to clean carpet.
+I am going to answer as if it’s a general spot or spill on a fairly easy to clean carpet.

-First off, the most important thing to do when treating a stain on carpet is to act quickly after the stain was created!
-This way the stain doesn’t have time to set.
+First off, the most important thing to do when treating a spill on carpet is to act quickly after it was created!
+This way the spot from the spill doesn’t have time to set.
 Once a stain sets, it’ll be more difficult to clean up.
 Also, you’ll want to use a water-based (or general-purpose carpet spotter) for water-soluable stains and a solvent-based carpet spotter (or general-purpose spotter) for oil-based stains.
 So make sure that you have the correct carpet spotter handy & double-check by reading the label all the way through BEFORE you start to clean up the stain.

 WAXIE offers many types of carpet spotters that treat a number of different types of spills, stains or spots.
 An additional resource is the Carpet & Rug Institute’s wonderful Spot Solver Guide located on their website, which has a large list of different types of spills/stains/spots, including coffee, and what’s best for removing each specific type.